MahdiTheProgrammer/ArtistDetectorAI/README.md

 ```

 ## Useful Functions
-We have included several utility functions for data analysis, plotting, accuracy calculation, and more.
+I have included several utility functions for data analysis, plotting, accuracy calculation, and more.
 These functions are contributed by Daniel Bourke and are helpful for visualizing and interpreting the project's progress.

 ## Dataset
-We created a dataset comprising grayscale images of artworks from 10 renowned artists, including Andy Warhol, Claude Monet, Edvard Munch, Henri Matisse, Leonardo da Vinci, Michelangelo, Pablo Picasso, Rembrandt, Salvador Dali, and Vincent van Gogh.
+I created a dataset comprising grayscale images of artworks from 10 renowned artists, including Andy Warhol, Claude Monet, Edvard Munch, Henri Matisse, Leonardo da Vinci, Michelangelo, Pablo Picasso, Rembrandt, Salvador Dali, and Vincent van Gogh.

 ## Data Preprocessing
 The dataset is loaded, preprocessed, and transformed into appropriate formats for training and evaluation.
-We also provide a function to display sample images from the dataset.
+I also provide a function to display sample images from the dataset.

 ## Model Architecture
-We tried different convolutional neural network (CNN) architectures to extract features from the paintings effectively.
+I tried different convolutional neural network (CNN) architectures to extract features from the paintings effectively.
 The final chosen architecture is a CNN with two convolutional layers followed by two max-pooling layers, and two fully connected layers for classification.

 ## Training
 The model is trained using the training dataset, with the Adam optimizer and cross-entropy loss function.
-We perform 30 epochs of training and monitor both training and testing loss and accuracy.
+I perform 30 epochs of training and monitor both training and testing loss and accuracy.

 ## Results
 The results of the training process are displayed and interpreted.
-We showcase the progression of training loss and accuracy over epochs.
+I showcase the progression of training loss and accuracy over epochs.